FreifunkBremen/yanic/docs/docs_configuration.md

 ### delete_interval
-Cleaning data of node, which are older than 7d.
+This will send delete commands to the database to prune data which is older than:

 ```toml
 delete_after = "7d"